View Document Text

 authority.

-intended to support clients in utilizing the platform tools.
+educational and intended to support clients in utilizing the platform tools.

 If a Money Milestones client requires services involving specific investment advice or portfolio